httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Note that this requirement does not apply to an implementation that is not parsing the header field; for example, an intermediary is not required to strip a failing header field from a message before forwarding it.

 ### Parsing a List from Text {#parse-list}

-Given an ASCII string as input_string, return an array of (member, parameters). input_string is modified to remove the parsed value.
+Given an ASCII string as input_string, return an array of (bare_item, parameters) tuples. input_string is modified to remove the parsed value.

 1. Let members be an empty array.
 2. While input_string is not empty:
-   1. Let member be the result of running Parsing a Parameterized Member from Text ({{parse-param}}) with input_string.
+   1. Let member be the result of running Parsing an Item or Inner List from Text ({{parse-item-or-list}}) with input_string.
    2. Append member to members.
    3. Discard any leading OWS from input_string.
    4. If input_string is empty, return members.